default-sameer/nccbim-api/README.md

 To View All the endpoits Visit **/docs**

-## To run this App
+## To Run Locally
     - Create Virtual Environment
     - Install all the required packages by using
         $ pip install -r requirements.txt
-    - To Runn The App
+    - To Run The App
         $ uvicorn app.main:app --reload